Salar-Haider/Simple-Massage-Encryptor/README.md

 ## 🧐 Overview

 This project is a simple desktop application built in Java.
-It allows you to **encrypt all English letters (both lower‑case and upper‑case) and the full stop symbol (.)**.
+It allows you to **encrypt and decrypt all English letters (both lower‑case and upper‑case) and the full stop symbol (.)**.
 The application provides a form‑based interface to input your message and see the encrypted output.

 It’s ideal if you’re learning encryption basics, exploring GUI design in Java, or just want a simple tool for “text scrambling”.